-There will be two issues each year with original articles in English, French, German or Dutch.
+There will be two issues each year with original articles in English, French, German, Dutch, Spanish or Italian.
 The Spring Issue (May) regroups regular submissions following an ‘Open Call,’ while the Fall Issue (November) represents a selection of papers delivered at the annual symposium of the journal’s founding research Centre for Literary and Intermedial Crossings.
 Call for Papers are regularly posted in the Open Calls section.
 In addition to articles, we also welcome suggestions for thematic issues for the journal’s spring edition (including a minimum of 5 articles plus introduction).
 JLIC supports textual as well as multi-media formatting.

 All work submitted to JLIC should reference and should be formatted according to our Author Guidelines.